White frangipani closeup.

 Frangipani with Dry, Shrivelled Branches

-You can also use compost if you have any on hand.
-Just sprinkle a few handfuls around the base of the plant if you are planting it directly in your yard, especially if you’re using a no-dig approach.
-This method minimizes soil disturbance, allowing beneficial organisms to thrive and improving soil health.
-After transplanting, give the plant a good soaking once its transplanted to help prevent it drying out.
+You can also use compost if you have some available.
+Sprinkle a few handfuls around the base of the plant, especially if you’re planting it directly in your yard and following a no-dig approach.
+Once the cutting is planted, give it a good soaking to help prevent it from drying out.

 It usually takes a few months for a Frangipani to develop roots.
 You’ll know the cutting has rooted when you see new leaf growth or when you feel resistance if you gently tug on the cutting.
 Frangipanis, in general, have very small root systems, so my advice is to simply wait until you see buds and leaves starting to grow.